NicoJanE/React-Development-Template-Stack/README.md

 # What
-This is a **Docker Template Stack container(DTS) for React projects**.
+This is a **Docker Template Stack container (DTS) for React projects**.
 It consists of:
 - Node.js (required for React)
 - React it self
-- Project specific Docker compose files, to create and start projects
+- Project-specific Docker Compose files to create and start projects.

-You can use this container to start programming in your local environment for development and testing purposes.
-For the rest of the documentation open the [main documentation page](https://nicojane.github.io/React-Development-Template-Stack/).
-Other DTS containers can be found [here](https://nicojane.github.io/Docker-Template-Stacks-Home/)
+You can use this container to begin programming in your local environment for development and testing purposes.
+For the rest of the documentation, visit the [main documentation page](https://nicojane.github.io/React-Development-Template-Stack/).
+Other DTS containers can be found [here.](https://nicojane.github.io/Docker-Template-Stacks-Home/)

 <sub> &nbsp;&nbsp;&nbsp;&nbsp; *Is this a local repository project?
 Then use this local link [main page](./index) file. <sub>
 <br><br>